 Finally, they run Azure cloud services.
 By providing cloud based data storage, it’s much easier for companies to work remotely.

 Microsoft has a long history as a successful stock, but they’ve been performing particularly well this year.
 They’ve been on a sharp growth trajectory as revenues have soared during the pandemic.
-Their third quarter earnings in 2020 were very strong, and many analysts recommend them as a long term buy for your portfolio.
+Their third and fourth-quarter earnings in 2020 were very strong, and many analysts recommend them as a long term buy for your portfolio.

 DropBox (NASDAQ: DBX)